 Speak to an experienced boat accident attorney as soon as possible so they can review your case.
 Depending on the circumstances of the accident, you may be eligible for compensation because the boat operator may have neglected their responsibilities under the law by taking you out in bad weather.

-We recommend contacting your attorney immediately so they can review your case and begin their investigations as soon as possible.
+We recommend contacting our personal injury attorneys in Colorado and Arizona immediately so they can review your case and begin their investigations as soon as possible.
 You should also file a report with the state authority if you haven’t already.
 You may be able to file a complaint against the operator of the other boat and get relief for injuries and medical bills.